-If Raila Odinga is the People’s President of Kenya, James Aggrey Mwamu is the Lawyer’s President in Kenya.
-In office and out of office, Mwamu remains one of the most trusted lawyers in the eyes of his professional peers and colleagues and is acknowledged as a visionary who has left an indelible mark in legal practice and the pursuit of rule of law, both at the national and regional level.
-In equal measure, he is admired by many for his unwavering commitment to excellent practice of law, welfare of the legal profession, service to the society and justice for all.
+In office and out of office, James Mwamu, the Managing Partner of MOA Advocates LLP (formerly Mwamu & Company Advocates) remains one of the most trusted lawyers in the eyes of his professional peers and colleagues and is acknowledged as a visionary who has left an indelible mark in legal practice and the pursuit of rule of law, both at the national and regional level.
+In equal measure, he is top litigation lawyer who is admired by many for his unwavering commitment to excellent practice of law, welfare of the legal profession, service to the society and justice for all.

 Mwamu has built this enviable reputation in the last 3 decades painstakingly one interaction, one client and one colleague at a time.
 The highlight of Mwamu’s career as an Advocate of the High Court of Kenya and as a lawyer’s leader was his election and service as the President of the East African Law Society (EALS), the regional bar of all lawyers in East Africa, from November 2012 to November 2014.
 In that period, Mwamu reengineered the corporate image of the EALS from a laidback entity into the foremost professional associations in East Africa through engagements with strategic partners at the regional, continental and global stage.